How food affects your mood: Food for good mental health

 We all know how healthy eating habits positively affect our physical health.
 It’s been studied and documented for years that nutrition plays a central role in keeping our bodies fit and healthy.
 But have you ever stopped to consider how your food choices impact your mental well-being?

 It might not be something you are cognizant of but when you are eating a healthy well-balanced diet, you are in a better place mentally, emotionally, and of course, physically.

 Your brain is working 24/7, 365—even when you’re sleeping it’s plugging away doing the unseen work of keeping you alive.
 Your heartbeat, thoughts, breaths, movements, and everything else in between are being handled by your brain.

 So it stands to reason that you need to fuel that brain to help it keep up with that all-important work of keeping you alive.
-Your brain is fueled by food and which foods you choose to use make a difference in your brain’s performance.
+Your brain is fuelled by food and which foods you choose to use make a difference in your brain’s performance.

 When you eat a balanced diet with foods containing vitamins, minerals, and antioxidants, you are doing your part to nourish and protect your brain.
 Unfortunately, the opposite is also true—when you are eating foods with little to no nutritional value, you can damage your brain.